 Physical therapists are licensed clinicians trained to evaluate and treat neuro-musculoskeletal conditions.
-Pelvic health is a specialty area in physical therapy which addresses pregnancy, post-partum and pelvic pain.
+Pelvic health is a specialty area in physical therapy which addresses incontinence, pain, prolapse, pregnancy and post-partum.

-Obstetric conditions that our obstetrics certified physical therapists can evaluate and treat include:
+Obstetric conditions that our physical therapists can evaluate and treat include:

 - Prenatal musculoskeletal dysfunction

 - Labor & delivery positioning for orthopedic conditions

 - Breastfeeding support including positioning, postural education or blocked duct/mastitis management.

 Hennepin Healthcare's physical therapists who specialize in pelvic health related to pregnancy and post-partum issues have developed a series of exercise videos targeting your specific needs.
 Access the exercise videos.